adetaylor/webkit-wiki/Contributing.md

 1. From a clean up-to-date checkout, create a new branch using`Tools/Scripts/git-webkit branch`.
 It will ask you for either your bug URL, or for just a title.
 Giving it the bug URL will title the branch the same as the title of your bug.
 You can manually title it as well, if you prefer.

-2. Mark your expectations/ make your changes, followed by 'git add .' and 'git commit'  Changelogs are no longer needed for this, but you will still need to add a commit message.
+2. Mark your expectations/ make your changes, followed by `git add .` and `git commit`  Changelogs are no longer needed for this, but you will still need to add a commit message.

 3. Your commit message **MUST** contain the term '**Unreviewed**' in order for your pull-request to be committed successfully.
 It is generally recommended that you use the term 'Unreviewed test gardening.' in place of 'reviewed by nobody.
 (OOPS)' for any commit that is setting any kind of test expectations.